bamorim/doctor_ninja/README.md

 Here be dragons!
 This is a WIP.

-# Ninjadoc
+# DoctorNinja

-Ninjadoc is a library to convert word documents into html files like a ninja.
+DoctorNinja is a library to convert word documents into html files like a ninja.

 ## Features